Aide says San Bernardino shooter was ‘out for blood’

 SAN BERNARDINO, Calif.
-(AP) — A classroom aide who was just feet away during the fatal shootings of a teacher and a student at a San Bernardino elementary school says she believes the gunman was “out for blood.”
+(AP) — A classroom aide who was just feet away during the fatal shootings of a teacher and a student at a San Bernardino elementary school said she believes the gunman was “out for blood.”

-Jennifer Downing says she thinks Cedric Anderson would have killed others if he hadn’t run out of bullets and stopped to reload Monday.
+Jennifer Downing said she thinks the shooter, Cedric Anderson, would have killed others if he hadn’t run out of bullets and stopped to reload Monday.

-Anderson fatally shot himself after killing his estranged wife, teacher Karen Smith, and an 8-year-old boy, Jonathan Martinez.
-Another student, a 9-year-old boy, was also shot and is recovering.
+Anderson fatally shot himself after killing his estranged wife, teacher Karen Elaine Smith, and an 8-year-old boy, Jonathan Martinez, in a special-education classroom at North Park Elementary.
+Another student, 9-year-old Nolan Brandy, was shot and is recovering and in good spirits, his family said Wednesday.

-Downing told the Riverside Press-Enterprise newspaper on Wednesday (http://bit.ly/2pcQJX2 ) that she had only worked with Smith for a short time.
-She says Smith mostly kept her personal life private but did once mention that she was stressed because of a divorce.
+“I don’t feel like he was just out for (Karen) Smith,” Downing, an instructional assistant told the Riverside Press-Enterprise (http://bit.ly/2pcQJX2 ).
+“I feel like he was out for blood.”

 Most Read Stories